nishant-dash/tf-charmed-kubeflow/README.md

 ```

 ### 2.2 Get microk8s cloud
-Here we will feed in the cloud name `mk8s-cloud`
+Here we will feed in the cloud name `mk8s-cloud` and use machine `0` i.e, the local machine itself
+Also input the model name of the node from the previous step, here its `controller`
 ```
 cd modules/microk8s/
 terraform init